human154/gleam-book/README.md

 #### Compiles To Javascript

 Aside from targeting the Beam V.M., Gleam can also compile to Javascript.
-This lays the foundation for fullstack web developmeent.
+This means the enormous Javascript ecosystem can be leverged.
+It also lays the foundation for fullstack web developmeent.

 #### Easy To Learn